 Koutsogianopoulos Wine Museum: Santorini’s Underground Secret

-Hidden beneath the volcanic surface of Santorini, carved into ancient lava rock, is one of the most unusual wine experiences in the world.
-The Koutsogianopoulos Wine Museum — known locally simply as the “Wine Museum” — takes you 300 metres underground into a cave cellar that has been producing wine since 1660.
-This is not a tasting room with a view.
-This is a journey into Santorini’s viticultural soul.
+Three hundred metres underground, carved into ancient lava rock, sits one of the strangest and most rewarding wine experiences I’ve had anywhere in the world.
+The Koutsogianopoulos Wine Museum — locals just call it the “Wine Museum” — descends into a cave cellar that has been producing wine since 1660.
+There’s no Instagram-worthy caldera view here.
+No infinity pool.
+Just Santorini’s real viticultural soul, preserved in volcanic stone.

 What Is the Koutsogianopoulos Wine Museum?

-The museum is built entirely underground, inside a natural volcanic tunnel near Vothonas, between Fira and Kamari.
-The Koutsogianopoulos family has been making wine on Santorini for over 400 years — they are one of the oldest continuously operating wine producers in Greece.
-In 1988, they opened their ancestral cave cellar to the public, transforming it into a living museum of the island’s wine history.
+The museum sits entirely underground, inside a natural volcanic tunnel near Vothonas, roughly between Fira and Kamari.
+The Koutsogianopoulos family has been making wine on Santorini for over 400 years — one of the oldest continuously operating wine producers in all of Greece.
+In 1988 they opened the ancestral cave cellar to visitors, turning it into a living record of how this island has made wine through centuries of hardship, eruptions, and occupation.

-The cave maintains a constant temperature of 17°C year-round — ideal for wine storage, and a welcome relief from August heat.
-The tunnel extends deep into the cliff, lined with antique winemaking equipment, old barrels, and life-sized wax figures depicting traditional harvest scenes from the 18th and 19th centuries.
+The cave holds a constant 17°C year-round.
+In August, when the surface is scorching and tourists are wilting on the caldera paths, stepping into this tunnel feels like the best decision you’ve made all day.
+The passage runs deep into the cliff, lined with antique winemaking equipment, old barrels, and life-sized wax figures depicting harvest scenes from the 18th and 19th centuries.
+It’s a little eerie.
+In the best possible way.

 What to Expect Inside

-The self-guided tour takes you through different eras of Santorini winemaking:
+The self-guided tour moves through different eras of Santorini winemaking:

-The experience ends in the tasting room, also underground, where you sample the estate’s current wines directly from the source.
+The tour ends in the tasting room, also underground.
+Cold, quiet, and unhurried.
+You taste the estate’s current wines right where they were made.

 The Wines: What to Try